Monster movie

-A monster movie, monster film, creature feature, or giant monster film is a film that focuses on one or more characters struggling to survive attacks by one or more antagonistic monsters, often abnormally large ones.
+A monster movie, monster film, or creature feature is a film that focuses on one or more characters struggling to survive attacks by one or more antagonistic monsters.
+Such may be man-sized, like the Creature from the Black Lagoon, or abnormally large ones, like King Kong or Godzilla.
 The film may also fall under the horror, comedy, fantasy, or science fiction genres.
 Monster movies originated with adaptations of horror folklore and literature.

 Traditional concepts

 The most common aspect of a monster movie is the struggle between a human collective of protagonists against one or more monsters, who often serve as the antagonistic force.
 In Japanese cinema, giant monsters known as kaiju often take up this role.

 The monster is often created by a folly of mankind – an experiment gone wrong, the effects of radiation or the destruction of habitat.
 Or the monster is from outer space, has been on Earth for a long time with no one ever seeing it, or released (or awakened) from a prison of some sort where it was being held.

 The monster is usually a villain, but can be a metaphor of humankind's continuous destruction; giant monsters since the introduction of The Beast from 20,000 Fathoms (1953) have for a time been considered a symbol of atomic warfare, for instance.
 On the contrary, Godzilla began in this fashion yet as time moved on his reputation quickly grew into that of a cultural icon to the Japanese, as much as Superman is a cultural symbol to America, with a number of films presenting Godzilla as a sort of protagonist who helps protect humans from other, more malevolent monsters.

 The attempts of the humans to destroy the monster would at first be the usage of an opposing military force – an attempt that would antagonize the monster even more and prove useless (a cliché associated with the genre).
 The Godzilla series utilized the concept of a superweapon built by Japanese scientists to suppress him or any of the monsters he fights.

 Historically, monsters have been depicted using stop motion animation, puppets, or creature suits.
 In the modern day, many monster movies have used CGI monsters.